-Thomas S. Kidd is professor of history at Baylor University and the author of many books, including Patrick Henry: First Among Patriots (Basic, 2011) and George Whitefield: America’s Spiritual Founding Father (Yale, 2014).
-Most recently he wrote Baptists in America: A History with Barry Hankins (Oxford).
+Thomas S. Kidd is distinguished professor of history at Baylor University and the author of several books, including Patrick Henry: First Among Patriots (Basic, 2011) and George Whitefield: America’s Spiritual Founding Father (Yale, 2014).
+Most recently he wrote Baptists in America: A History with Barry Hankins (Oxford, 2015).
 You can follow him on Twitter.

-Ivan Mesa serves as an editor for The Gospel Coalition where he oversees book reviews.
-He and his wife, Sarah, live in Louisville, Kentucky, and are members of Clifton Baptist Church.
+Ivan Mesa (ThM, The Southern Baptist Theological Seminary) serves as an editor for The Gospel Coalition.
+He and his wife, Sarah, live in Louisville, Kentucky.
 You can follow him on Twitter.

 Trillia Newbell is a wife, mom, and writer who loves Jesus.
 She is the author of Fear and Faith: Finding the Peace Your Heart Craves and United: Captured by God’s Vision for Diversity.
 You can follow her on Twitter.

 Kathleen Nielson serves as director of women’s initiatives for The Gospel Coalition.
 She holds MA and PhD degrees in literature from Vanderbilt University and a BA from Wheaton College.
 Author of the Living Word Bible studies, she speaks often at women’s conferences and loves working with women in studying the Bible.
-She shares a heart for students with her husband, Niel, president of Covenant College from 2002 to 2012 and now leading an enterprise developing resources for Christian schools around the world.
+She shares a heart for students with her husband, Niel, president of Covenant College from 2002 to 2012 and now leading a network of Christian schools and universities in Indonesia.

 Jeff Robinson (PhD, The Southern Baptist Theological Seminary) is a senior editor for The Gospel Coalition.
-He serves as senior research and teaching associate for the Andrew Fuller Center for Baptist Studies and adjunct professor of church history at Southern Seminary.
+He also pastors a church plant in Louisville, Kentucky, and serves as senior research and teaching associate for the Andrew Fuller Center for Baptist Studies and adjunct professor of church history at Southern Seminary.
 Prior to entering ministry, he spent nearly 20 years as a newspaper journalist in Georgia, North Carolina, and Kentucky, covering various beats from politics to Major League Baseball and SEC football.
 He is co-author with Michael Haykin of the book To the Ends of the Earth: Calvin’s Mission Vision and Legacy.
 Jeff and his wife, Lisa, have four children.
-They live in Louisville and belong to Clifton Baptist Church.
 You can follow him on Twitter.

 Scotty Smith is the founding pastor of Christ Community Church in Franklin, Tennessee.
 You can follow him on Twitter.

 Jen Wilkin is a wife, mom to four great kids, and an advocate for women to love God with their minds through the faithful study of his Word.
 She writes, speaks, and teaches women the Bible.
 She lives in Flower Mound, Texas, and her family calls The Village Church home.
-Jen is the author of Women of the Word: How to Study the Bible with Both Our Hearts and Our Minds (Crossway, 2014).
+Jen is the author of None Like Him: 10 Ways God Is Different from Us (and Why That's a Good Thing) (Crossway, 2016) and Women of the Word: How to Study the Bible with Both Our Hearts and Our Minds (Crossway, 2014).
 You can find her at jenwilkin.blogspot.com and follow her on Twitter.